lr4d/kartothek/docs/getting_started.rst

 Updating existing datasets
 --------------------------

-As noted at the beginning of this guide, ``kartothek`` is designed for large datasets with contents that are too large to be held in a single machine.
-While small, in-memory dataframes are good for getting started and learning the core concepts, in a production setting a way to write data in batches is useful.
-For this purpose, ``kartothek`` offers :func:`kartothek.io.eager.update_dataset_from_dataframes` and :func:`kartothek.io.iter.update_dataset_from_dataframes__iter`.
+Once we have a dataset in storage, it would be useful to be able to update the data in them.
+This is possible by adding new partitions using update functions that generally have the prefix `update_dataset` in their names.
+For example, :func:`kartothek.io.eager.update_dataset_from_dataframes` is the update function for the ``eager`` backend, whereas :func:`kartothek.io.iter.update_dataset_from_dataframes__iter` is the update function for the ``iter`` one.

 To see how to update data in an existing dataset, lets reuse ``another_df`` from the example above and use the update functionality from ``eager`` to do so:

 .. ipython:: python